 Fireworks and Eye Safety: What You Need to Know

-- When viewing a professional firework display, view fireworks from at least 500 feet away and respect all safety barriers.
+When viewing a professional fireworks display, watch from at least 500 feet away and respect all safety barriers.

 If you experience a fireworks-related eye injury:

 - Seek medical attention immediately.

 - Avoid rubbing or rinsing the eyes or applying pressure.

 - Do not remove any object from the eye, apply ointments or take any pain medication before consulting a trained medical professional.